looker-open-source/looker_content_observer/README.md

 The Looker Content Observer is NOT officially supported by Looker.
 Please do not contact Looker support for issues with LCO.
 Issues may be reported via the [Issues](https://github.com/looker-open-source/looker_content_observer/issues) tracker, but no SLA or warranty exists that they will be resolved.

 ## Description
 This tool is intended to support the automated checking of content in Looker (dashboards and looks), and the queries which underly them.
 Run it pointed toward a single environment (an environment is an instance+project+branch) and find SQL or LookML errors, results of null or zero, and various formatting details like a count of dashboard filters and tiles.
-Run it against two environments simultaneously and compare those attritbutes, flagging differences.
+Run it against two (or more) environments simultaneously and compare those attritbutes, flagging differences.
 Use cases include:
 - Quality assurance during a data warehouse or Looker instance migration
 - Flagging diffs in content during a Lookml Pull Request process